Supporting our students' mental health

 What works to improve student mental health outcomes?

 When we prioritize student’s mental health, it allows them to focus on their classes and prepare for life after graduation.
+Schools are an important place to provide mental health supports for students because it’s where they spend most of their time and provides a framework for support that extends beyond the classroom.
 It’s time for Virginia lawmakers to ensure that every student has access to mental health support they need by:

-- Increasing funding for the School-Based Mental Health Program that allows schools to invest in community service providers, hire additional mental health professionals, and offer resources such as calming spaces for students.
-Even in the early stages of this program, school officials have seen improvements in student stress and anxiety.
+• Increasing funding for the School-Based Mental Health Integration Program and building in greater flexibility to allow schools to invest in partnerships with community-based providers, hire additional mental health professionals, and offer resources such as calming spaces for students.
+Even in the early stages of this program school officials have seen improvements in student stress and anxiety.
+Prior to the 2024 General Assembly Session, funding from this program was awarded to 23 school divisions across the state to integrate school-based mental health programming and community-based partnerships.